zopefoundation/meta/config/README.rst

 ````````````````

 The corresponding section is named: ``[appveyor]``.

+global-env-vars
+  Environment variables to specify globally.
+This option has to be a list of
+  strings.

+additional-matrix
+  Additional environment matrix rows.
+This option has to be a list of strings,
+  each starting with a ``-`` (unless you know what you're doing).

 install-steps
   Steps to install the package under test on AppVeyor.
 This option has to be a